 Early in the year 2000, nine families pledged their support and joined with Tasha to become the school’s Charter Families.
 Together, they drew up a list of objectives that would form the key touchstones of the extraordinary education the new school would provide.

 Rooted in that shared commitment, the group found a name for their project: Touchstone Community School.

 After seven months of searching for the right person, the group found Angela Campbell, an energetic young teacher whose passion and personal love of learning perfectly matched the Charter Families’ vision.

 On Sept 6, 2000, three boys and seven girls skipped into their new classroom in the Bill McGuire Center in Rothesay to meet Ms. Angela.

 The new school kept on growing.
-Each year, another set of children arrived, and the Bill McGuire Center was soon overflowing with children who were enthusiastic about learning.
 Additional teachers were hired as word spread about the exciting new school.
 Tasha continued to work tirelessly, becoming Ms. Tasha, the much-loved Principal of the school.
 In 2002, a new location on the Hampton Road provided the expanded space the school needed as it continued to thrive.

 In 2013, Ms. Angela moved into the role of Principal.
 That same year, the school proudly launched a new name, celebrating its gradual but steady transformation from Tasha’s courageous idea to a fully fledged independent school.

 Touchstone Academy is now a flourishing center of learning, confidently providing an extraordinary education to children from Preschool through Grade 5.